 The CFD model shall be capable of simulating the physical behavior of water mixing in the tank during operation.

 CFD software shall be capable of analyzing both steady state and transient flow of fluid.
-Acceptable commercial software packages are CFX Ansys, Fluent or approved equivalent.
+Acceptable commercial software packages are CFX Ansys, Fluent or Equivalent.

 Analysis shall be performed by a skilled analyst having experience in simulating water flow patterns within tanks.